brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 3:15pm - 3:55pm: Brainstormed what functionality to work on next.

+#### Tuesday, 5/21/24

+* 9:10am - 11:00am: Added functionality to highlight a nav link when its category is selected by user.
 <!-- NOTES:

 Conditionally render trips by having a toggle feature.